EdenWise/hjcrc/hjcrc.md

 ## Notes

 * Introduction:
-  * God game define as? playing, using pawns, zero-sum game? godhead?
+  * Define as zero-sum game? godhead?
-  * Heaven has evolved to following the free.
-A gravity pulling everybody toward this safety.
-Few can see it clearly.
   * What is heaven?
-It has graduated to following free.
-Following the free---the gravity all are being pulled to.
+It has come to following the free---a gravity all are being pulled to.
+A safety.
+Can anyone see it clearly.
-  * These religions are about getting "saved"---a fixed, synthetic, perspective-based, ignorant-of-fairness comfort. \
+  * These religions are about getting "saved". \
 + The saved, the right, feel it is more about fighting or avoiding the Jews than listening to the poor, or getting an overview, or getting back to Eden. \
 + Grand Mistresses/Masters say "It hardly matters how you get here", Christians are about getting "saved". \
 + Those that follow the great two-ism live rich lives---an algorithm invested in heavily by both sides---the great two algorithmic clock. \
 + Some people join these societies thinking they will help from there---going through it together is nature's answer. \
 + *Satan says, "It is easy to get people to be selfish."
 (Job ??:??)* \
 + [A heavenly person] must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever" (Gen 3:22-24).
 Paraphrase: "We prevent gods from looking like mortals." or, an even deeper look, "All who leave Eden fail to go back to it"---the Bible states this as-if absolute fact. \
-+ The Right, the Christians, have assumed (mostly): angel creation, muck maintenance, aims-to-please/Jew-satisfaction (males?!?). \
++ The Right, the Christians, have assumed most of: angel creation, muck maintenance, Jewish-satisfaction/aims-to-please. \
-+ The right and its temerity---sacrifices, baby sacrifices, zero full-view, status quo, conservatism, saved, rewarding naïve spiritualism, feeders of the left. \
++ The right and its temerity---sacrifices, baby sacrifices, zero full-view, thinking they have won when given a golden age (failing to realize status quo), conservatism, saved, rewarding naïve spiritualism, feeders of the left, ignorance is bliss.
+(These become people that are enticed.) \
-+ Zero people "know" what is going on.
-Answers that come from the top provide safety in the immediacy rather than knowledge that is built naturally/socially over time. \
++ Answers that come from the top provide safety in the immediacy rather than knowledge that is built naturally/socially over time. \
-+ John Nash and zerosum **game** (it is a game---those that play it have rich lives) \
++ John Nash and zerosum game (important) \
-+ Esther: where is the 5 diminishing? \
++ Esther: where is the five slandering? \
 + Gods invest in two; Edenites invest in one (nature). \
-+ Heavenly Sins: 1) Protecting gods first and answers come from the saved; 2) Disappearing as an answer; 3) Eden as erasable and 4) Beauty as value. \
++ Heavenly Sins: 1) Protecting gods first and answers come from the saved; 2) Disappearing as an answer; 3) Eden as expendable/erasable and 4) Beauty as value. \
 + Eight abandoned by Jews, now a red herring.
-The right has claimed it as theirs---combative right using it to hide behind and label as evil the left.
+The right has claimed it as theirs [7 ;)] and hides behind it.
+Combative right also using it to label Jewish businesses with.
 It lacks being fair because they have more numbers. \
-+ Bad behavior feeds them. \
++ Bad behavior feeds them! \
 + Paradise Lost. \
 + Heaven is a Pavlovian system that is running away from nature.
 The rewards outweigh the known/felt consequences. \
 + Do I need your civil war?... \
 + Empathy: sharing a similar feeling because of a similar threat. \
 + Saved-people/gods... your perspective is going to give you divisiveness simply by position.
 By default we want to be righteous, good with nature and others—--only an equal perspective can accomplish that.
 To help, perspectives like "beauty" and "being saved" need to be left behind. \
 + If we do a thing that is selfish societies/groups make us feel guilty---survival requires us to move together as one.
-If we fail to provide that feeling... ~~selfishness becomes reward, unbounded~~. \
+If we fail to provide that feeling, what bounds would there be? ~~selfishness becomes reward, unbounded~~. \
-+ The second group---ignorance is bliss (people that are enticed). \
-+ Hardness and softness are hardly male and female attributes!
-They are because the first group (the Jews) got to exercise the secret of heaven (and flood) and felt its production and got audacious.
-The second group, starting with the wives, inherited the protection, and learned submissiveness/conservativeness as a way to survive. \
++ From an honest perspective it is easier to learn that hardness and softness are hardly male and female attributes.
+Really, they are because the first group (the Jews) got to exercise the secret of heaven (and flood) and felt its production and protection (by audacity); while the second group, starting with the wives, inherited the protection, and learned submissiveness/conservativeness as a way to survive. \
 + Deperates, How Did They Become So?
-1) ~~They lose faith in people and subordinate the less fortunate to feel stronger.~~
-2) ~~They need confidence in themselves so they use powerful tools if available.~~
-3) They need confidence and focus entirely on themselves (narcissistic/self-absorbed)---other needs they fail to realize as necessary.
+They need confidence and focus entirely on themselves (narcissistic/self-absorbed)---other needs they fail to realize as necessary.
 + Seeing Edenites, naive people, gets the angels excited, and the Jews a feeling of free.
 Edenites have closer ties to nature and are kept from knowing that others have chosen "heaven on earth" (whether right or left) to get themselves above them.
 The first group/gods divine and put Edenites in a lower class during the flood, the second group/gods largely ignore them or sin against the Edenites as an offering to regain control after the flood (oops).
 The second group lacking knowing the great two-ism put us Edenites in increasingly worse danger.
 Such naivete of the Edenites got the Jews [confident] in such a way that these bugs were built in 1968!
 The Jews have become very Pavlonian, guided by the rewards.
 The only answer is to keep from feeding them.
 The people that need the most support, us Edenites, would really appreciate it (♥ free will). \
 + The New Testament occurred at a time of a lot of turmoil (the Roman occupation, another flood).
 Many messiahs were created (Zealot: The Life and Times of Jesus of Nazareth, Reza Aslan)---Paul being the foremost, as a baby! (i.e. Paul was likely the lead person they used to create the messiah policy.)
-Paul choose to avoid heaven (the three temptations in the wilderness [MT 4:1-11, Luke 4:1-13]) and stayed a part of Eden a good part of his life---even during the "golden age" (in Zealot).
+Paul choose to avoid heaven (e.g. the three temptations in the wilderness [MT 4:1-11, Luke 4:1-13]) and stayed a part of Eden a good part of his life---even during the "golden age" (in Zealot).
 The second group had to deal with Paul, his ethics, and it would have been work for them.
 This [closed the gap] in the Jewish dualism that took 400 years to find an amendable policy---the New Testament, the Christian Church, which agreed to act on people like Paul.
-The policy: gave fealty to the Jews (MT 1), agreed to provide sacrifices (with some being babies) (MT 2:1-4); and said that those that [believe in Paul/Jesus (as a sacrifice)]] were absolved of sin.
+The policy: gave fealty to the Jews (MT 1), agreed to provide sacrifices (with some being babies) (MT 2:1-4); and said that those that believe in Jesus (and people like Paul) as sacrifices were absolved of sin.
 Jerusalem got renamed Aelia Capitolina as part of the turmoil.
-(I feel pretty good about this.) \
+(This is important history.) \
 * "They made me do it (the left)"---false; began with Job, started by right. \
-* Section: Beauty Myth—right built from beauty methodology: vain, superficial, guilt avoiding. \
+* Section: Beauty Myth.
+Right built upon beauty methodology: vain, superficial, guilt avoiding. \
-* Section: Misnomers/relabeling (6,3)--- errors by both heavens.
+* Section: Misnomers/Relabeling (6,3)--- errors by both heavens.
 Attributing heavens actions as Eden's: huge sin. \
 * The two shapes put together form the Star of David... a physical representation about how these societies formed. \
-* The war of the right has become combative and scares the people left behind. \
+* The battle of the right has become combative and scares the people left behind. \
-* The angels gotten-away-with-behavior make the rules (if endorsed by the Jews). \
+* The angels/beauties gotten-away-with-behavior make the rules (if endorsed by the Jews). \
 * The Jews behavior represents some their angel's behavior.
 They enjoy/need the visceral that is absent in their safety. \
 * The left-right heavens has become a very collaborative (ignorantly?!) partnership/godhead.
 Angels like David and Bathsheba got that protection by their recklessness. \
 * Nature is being neglected \
 * Golden Ages appear great, but warning, a status quo is forced and they make the Gentiles even more naïve. \
-* It appears to me all saved people feel righteous and superficial answers look more attactive. \
+* Saved people, by their protection, feel righteous and superficial answers look more attactive to avoid guilt. \
-* The flood makes people selfish and the openness of the top of the food chain makes self-judging possible. \
+* The flood makes people selfish and the openness of the top of the food chain makes self-judging an open temptation. \
 * Bible chronological, almost perfectly! \
 * Land(s) of Milk and Honey - Kafka stating Jewish intent to go to Amerika, Jews define their intent \
-* Grand Master: Leonardo da Vinci, Mona Lisa smiling, Adoration of the Magi, sacred feminine, Knights Templar \
+* Grand Master: Leonardo da Vinci, Mona Lisa smiling, Adoration of the Magi, sacred feminine, Knights Templar. \
-* An example today can be seen in the principle of trickle-*down* economics.
-Adam Smiths Wealth of Nations---answers from the top. \
+* An example today of answers from the top can be seen in the principle of trickle-*down* economics/Adam Smiths Wealth of Nations. \
 * Messianic definition: (John 3:16). \
 * Safety: an ideal, heaven has created a feeling that it is normal. \
 * Right Recruitment Requirements: 1) War must be declared on the Jews, and 2) that the M.O. of this war is bad behavior, creating evil. \